 If, like us, you have a secret obsession with rap… and lesbians (not so secret), then this list is for you.
 We can’t really tell you why we decided to create this list of famous lesbian rappers, other than the fact that we basically just wanted to check out lesbian rappers whilst at work – we think that’s okay, it seems like a legit reason to us.
-Jokes aside, there are some amazingly talented lesbian rappers in this list that are at the top of their game, and you should check out their music.
+Jokes aside, there are some amazingly talented lesbian rappers in this list who are at the top of their game, and you should check out their music.

-Before you dig into the list, we’ve covered all queer-identifying rappers (not just “lesbians”), we’re not really into labels but we just wanted you to be able to find this article, and you have – sooo you go Glen Coco.
+Before you dig into the list, we’ve covered all queer-identifying rappers (not just “lesbians”), we’re not really into labels but we just wanted you to be able to find this article, and you have – sooo you go, Glen Coco.
 Glad we’ve cleared that up.
 So, without allowing our ADHD to tear us away, here is our ultimate lesbian rapper list (and queer legends).

 Famous Lesbian Rappers